 - Automatic payroll deductions

 - Internal employee fundraising

 - Fundraising event matches

 Foundations are nonprofit entities that distribute grants to other nonprofit organizations.
 They can offer community grants, private grants, and corporate grants.
 Usually, these grants fall into one of three categories: operating support, capital support, or program development grants.

 Nonprofits can apply for grants on a yearly basis.
 But some foundations also select their own grant recipients.

 Takeaway: There are a lot of different fundraising avenues your nonprofit can take.
-Ask for donations from a mix of individuals, companies, and foundations for the greatest success!
+You need to approach a variety of sources in order to cast a wide net.

 2. Decide What You’re Asking For

 Most people think of money when they think of asking for donations.
 And while most donations are monetary, there are also other options for nonprofits, most notably: in-kind donations and volunteer time.